ietf-llc/community-engagement-policy-consultation/DRAFT Community Engagement Policy.md

 This policy should be read in conjunction with the [IETF LLC Code of Conduct](https://ietf.org/about/administration/policies-procedures/code-of-conduct/) and nothing here should be taken as overriding or amending that policy.

-## Volunteering in the IETF

-It is recognised that some Covered Individuals may also be community volunteers engaged in the full range of standards development process and there is no expectation that this engagement must cease when they become a Covered Individual.
-Some Covered Roles may require Covered Individuals to be explicitly prohibited from acting as community volunteers.

-Covered Individuals are expected to ensure that any engagement as a volunteer is not a conflict of interest with their Covered Role(s).

-Covered Individuals are also expected to ensure that it is always clear to those being engaged with, whether the Covered Individual is engaging in their Covered Role(s) or as a volunteer, as assumptions may vary between people and situations.

-Covered Individuals should note that even while contributing as a volunteer, the Code of Conduct still applies.

 ## Community Feedback

 ### Consultations

-Consultations are the most important means by which the IETF LLC seeks feedback from the community to inform its decision making and all consultations should be structured and well managed to maximise the opportunity for the community to respond.
+Consultations are the most important means by which the IETF LLC seeks feedback from the community to inform its decision making and all consultations should be well structured and well managed to maximise the opportunity for the community to respond.

 Well structured means each consultation should be based on some form of document or email and should have a defined finish date.
-The document should set out the context to the consultation and any specific questions that the IETF LLC seeks feedback on.
+The document should set out the context to the consultation and any specific questions on which the IETF LLC seeks feedback.
 Consultations should normally run for two weeks with a minimum time of 48 hours for urgent consultations.

 Well managed means that all feedback is tracked and either incorporated or the reasons for non-incorporated are clearly noted.
 If the consultation is on specific text then new text may be produced during the consultation to respond to the feedback as it is raised.

 When a consultation is complete and a decision made on the feedback received, then the community will be informed of this.

+## Engagement Mechanisms

 ### Surveys